-Laurel Technical Institute is accredited by the Accrediting Commission of Career Schools & Colleges.
+The Accrediting Commission of Career Schools & Colleges (ACCSC) accredits Laurel Technical Institute, Laurel College of Technology and Laurel Institute of Technology.
 ACCSC's scope of recognition with the U.S. Department of Education includes the accreditation of postsecondary, non-degree-granting institutions and degree-granting institutions that are predominantly organized to educate students for occupational, trade and technical careers to award specialized associate degrees, diplomas, and certificates.
 The Council for Higher Education Accreditation also recognizes its accreditation of degree-granting institutions.